 At least, that’s the goal of geospatial analytics.

-Unfortunately, data can be misrepresented or poorly shown in visualisations that makes it confusing for the user, defeating the entire point of geospatial data.
+Unfortunately, data can be misrepresented or poorly shown in visualizations that makes it confusing for the user, defeating the entire point of geospatial data.

-As previously mentioned, it’s not just about gathering geospatial data and analysing it.
-Visualisation is key to getting the most from your data and maps should be as clear as possible.
-Colour theory plays an important part in making spatial analysis and data visualisations digestible.
+As previously mentioned, it’s not just about gathering geospatial data and analyzing it.
+Visualization is key to getting the most from your data and maps should be as clear as possible.
+Color theory plays an important part in making spatial analysis and data visualizations digestible.

-Users of the maps should fully understand what to look for in changing colours, locations and other features within visualisations, so that decision-makers can act on observations more effectively.
+Users of the maps should fully understand what to look for in changing colors, locations and other features within visualizations, so that decision-makers can act on observations more effectively.

 Reaping the benefits of geospatial data in business

 Businesses can get significant value from geospatial data through anticipating and preparing for possibilities arising from changing spatial conditions or location-based events.
 For example, a UK-based company might monitor regional performance by splitting maps into their own defined areas and comparing performance.
 This makes it possible to make better decisions by figuring out which regional areas need additional support.